marcpickett1/marcpickett1.github.io/meaning.md

 With physical pain, such as a broken bone, the pain also prevents you from messing with the bone so that it can heal.
 But maybe there's something more to a period of depression.
-Perhaps you use the period as a cognitive restructure, or to "reprogram" to adapt to the change and modify the parts of your Weltanschauung that are no longer valid as a result of the tragedy.
+Perhaps you use the period as a cognitive restructure, or to "reprogram" to adapt to the change and modify the parts of your worldview that are no longer valid as a result of the tragedy.
 For example, suppose a close confidant dies.
 Confidants are useful for giving an outside perspective on problems, and now a person has to either find a new confidant or get into the habit of providing their own counsel.
 Similarly, if a person has a powerful friend who dies,